-The Combined Authority currently does not have any debt, but has the ability to borrow to facilitate delivery should it be needed.
-While there are no current projects within the MTFP which fund delivery via borrowing, the role of the Combined Authority in future affordable housing and the sustainability agenda is still in development and debt may form part of this role.
-While the Combined Authority has an allowance built into it's MTFP to service a small amount of debt, it is anticipated that any future borrowing would have to be supported by future receipts from the project delivery it funded.
+The Combined Authority currently does not have any debt, but is considering debt funding schemeshas the ability to borrow to facilitate delivery should it be needed.
+While there are no current projects within the Housing directorate, and significant work is being done to establish what the financing requirements will be forMTFP which fund delivery via borrowing, the Cambridge Autonomous Metro and whether role of the Combined Authority borrowing in future affordable housing and the sustainability agenda is still in development and debt may have a role in form part of this.
+A provision is included in role.
+While the budget andCombined Authority has an allowance built into it's MTFP from 2022/23 to service approximately £40ma small amount of debt-costs (based on 25-year maturity rates from PWLB as at 20th January 2021) which would cover, it is anticipated that any charges incurred fromfuture borrowing for the potential Housing directorate debtwould have to be supported by future receipts from the project delivery it funded programme. n.